aviondb/aviondb/README.md

 ### Are there implementations in other languages?

-We are working to implement IpfsDB for following languages:
+We are working to implement AvionDB for following languages:

 - NodeJS & Browser JS
 - Typescript